lukechaplin/cavu_tech_test/README.md

 `php artisan serve`

-To run the tests use (feature tests require testing database spun up to run)

-`php artisan test`

-Also before using any API endpoints spin up MySQL using
+Before using any API endpoints, they require that MySQL is spun up so databases are accessible

 On Windows